DigitalHallucinations/Feed-Portal/Docs/RSS_reader.md

 4. **Entry Details**: The module allows users to retrieve detailed information for each entry within a feed.
 It extracts the title, link, publication date, and summary of individual entries, providing a comprehensive view of the content.

 5. **Logging**: The RSS Feed Reader incorporates a logging mechanism to track and record various events and errors during the feed retrieval and processing.
-The logs are stored in a file named `SCOUT.log` and can be valuable for debugging and monitoring purposes.
+The logs are stored in a file named `RSS.log` and can be valuable for debugging and monitoring purposes.

 ## Usage

-To utilize the RSS Feed Reader module within SCOUT, follow these steps:
+To utilize the RSS Feed Reader module, follow these steps:

 1. Ensure that the necessary dependencies are installed, particularly the `feedparser` library, which is used for parsing RSS feeds.

-2. Import the `RSSFeedReader` class from the `rss_feed_reader` module in your SCOUT application.
+2. Import the `RSSFeedReader` class from the `rss_feed_reader` module in your application.

 3. Create an instance of the `RSSFeedReader` class:
    ```python